Tag Archives: Delicious Musings

 John Goodman’s photographs are in the permanent collection of the Art Institute of Chicago, Boston Public Library, The Fogg Art Museum, Metropolitan Museum of Art, Museum of Fine Arts Boston, and SF/MoMA.
 He is on the faculty at the Art Institute of Boston.

-Beauty Break: Rheal Day Spa
+Design Diary: Rheal Day Spa

 When I hear Maine, I think L.L.
 Bean, clambakes and moose.
 Foliage if it’s fall, with some outlet shopping thrown in.
 Or preppy seaside retreats with crisp nautical motifs.
 Day spas?
 Not so much.
 Until I saw photos of Rheal Day Spa in Rockland, Maine, owned by esthetician Rhonda Nordstrom.